jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

-# MongoDB Clusters on Karbon
+# MongoDB Clusters on Karbon Scenarios

 MongoDB is an open source document-oriented NoSQL database that stores data in flexible, JSON-like documents.
 MongoDB provides High Availability and redundancy through Replica sets and horizontal scalability through sharding.